WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 27th June 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-At the next session we will be writing code for the BBC micro:bit:
+At the next session we will be writing another program for the BBC micro:bit.

 ![bbc micro:bit v2](microbit_v2-removebg.png)

+We will create a 2-player game to see who has the fastest reactions.
+We will start by creating a simple game that shows an image after a random amount of time - then whoever presses their button first is the winner.
+We will then extend the program to make a timed game that will count how may times each player clicks their button first before the time runs out.

+_PowerPoint file to follow._

 Last week week we used the micro:bit to make an *Apple Catcher* game where you have to catch as many falling apples as you can in 30 seconds.
 This used blocks from the Advanced *Game* set of blocks.